 - 5-Star Bauer Financial rating – consistently achieve Sustained Superiority Award ranking Westerra among top 10% of credit unions nationwide

-- Westerra returned $16.7 million last year to members in lower fees and better rates compared to banking institutions in Colorado:
+- Westerra returned $16.7 million in the prior year to members in lower fees and better rates compared to banking institutions in Colorado:

 - $9.4 million in lower fees

 - $416,000 in higher dividends on savings

 - Earned highest service quality scores ever in 2013

 - Achieved record numbers for member growth – 15,075 in 2013

 - Westerra continues to be a local not-for-profit Colorado credit union